ThailanInTallinn/Fundamentos_React_AT/README.md

 # Fundamentos_React_AT

-School's 3rd quarter final work
+School's 3rd quarter final work.
+This will be a responsive page for a hotel booking website.